 How to Choose the Right Language for an IoT Project?

-With smart devices that allow less human input and more machine output, the Internet of Things (IoT) has become much more realistic these days.
-Smart home hubs, connected cars, smart retail, are already a reality.
+With smart devices that allow less human input and more machine output, the Internet of Things (IoT) has become much more realistic.
+Smart home hubs, connected cars, and smart retail are already a reality.

-In fact, many industries consider IoT development for enhancing the functionality of the products they offer.
-Most respondents who participated in the IoT Developer Survey 2019 planned to develop IoT applications in the coming months.
+In fact, many industries consider IoT development to enhance the functionality of the products they offer.

-When building an IoT product, one of the most important decisions companies have to make is to choose a relevant programming language.
+When building an IoT product, one of the most important decisions companies must make is choosing a relevant programming language.

-In this article, we will cover the top IoT development languages and provide tips on how to choose the right programming language for your IoT project.
+In this article, we will cover the top IoT development languages and provide tips on choosing the right programming language for your IoT project.

 Even though Java may require different libraries to work with specific hardware, the nature of this language may be described as “write once, run anywhere.”